 Inland Seas - Great Lakes Watershed Field Course

-It begins with a 4-day experience based in Suttons Bay, MI in June 2017.
-We will visit projects in the Grand Traverse Region that improve watershed health: invasive species control and prevention; native species habitat improvements; nutrient run off reductions; and cleaning up Great Lakes Areas of Concern (as defined by the Great Lakes Restoration Initiative).
+The Great Lakes Watershed Field Course was a 4-day professional development experience in 2017 for teachers throughout the Great Lakes region with continued support throughout the 2017-18 school year.
+Participants visited projects in the Grand Traverse region that improve watershed health: invasive species control and prevention; native species habitat improvements; nutrient run off reductions; and cleaning up Great Lakes Areas of Concern (as defined by the Great Lakes Restoration Initiative).